This guide will help you answer 1.3 Discuss duties and responsibilities, limits and boundaries of the Early Years Practitioner.

 Professional Boundaries

-Understanding your professional limits is crucial.
+Understanding your professional limits is essential.
 This ensures you maintain ethical practice and protects both you and the children.

 Knowing When to Refer